 Welcome to MileOn!

-MileOn by PC*MILER is a powerful trip planning app that professional drivers can use to map out the most practical routes, view real-time weather conditions, schedule hours of service (HOS) breaks and choose the best rest stops—all while staying DOT compliant.
+MileOn by PC*MILER is a powerful trip planning app that professional drivers use to map out the most practical routes, view real-time weather conditions, schedule hours of service (HOS) breaks and choose the best rest stops.
+Using MileOn can help you stay DOT compliant, and save you time and money by helping you make your stops as scheduled.

-If you have already downloaded MileOn—great!—see if you can follow along on your device.
-If you haven't downloaded MileOn, we hope you'll read on and decide to give it a spin.
+If you've already downloaded MileOn—great!
+See if you can follow along on your device.
+If you haven't downloaded the MileOn app yet, stay with us and complete the tour; we hope you'll then decide to give it a try.

 In This Tour:

-NOTE: Many features covered in the tour are only available with a Premium (paid) subscription.
+NOTE: Some features covered in the tour are only available with a Premium (paid) subscription.
 See the difference between Basic (free) and Premium.

 Stop 1: Get Started